Independent Contractor Income and Taxes

 Spouses with a Joint Business Venture

-In general, a husband and wife - husband/husband or wife/wife - who jointly own an unincorporated business must file taxes for the business as a partnership.
+In general, a husband and wife—husband/husband or wife/wife—who jointly own an unincorporated business must file taxes for the business as a partnership.
 However, partnership tax returns and recordkeeping can get very complicated, so the IRS has made an exception.
 If a husband and wife are the only members of a joint venture (a fancy name for a business owned by two or more people), then they may agree together to elect for their business NOT to be treated as a partnership for federal tax purposes.
 Instead, it will be a Qualified Joint Venture.
-Now the couple files a joint tax return and prepares a separate Schedule C for each spouse, taking into account each spouse's share of income and loss derived from the business, as if they were each a sole proprietor.
+Then, the couple files a joint tax return and prepares a separate Schedule C for each spouse, taking into account each spouse's share of income and loss derived from the business as if they were each a sole proprietor.
 Only couples that are Married Filing Jointly can elect for their business to be a Qualified Joint Venture.
 Corporations and LLC's do not qualify for this election.

 Independent Contractor and Self-Employed Tax Resources